Chairnee/grand-staff-trainer/README.md

 ![An example image of the Grand Staff Trainer layout.](referenceImg/layout.png)

 ## Input Naming Panel
 The input naming panel is the topmost panel when visible.
 It analyses the player's current input using a key-agnostic naming system centred around C and provides information on its musical structure.
 It is compatible with sustain pedal use.
-Significant effort was put into making the analysis as transparent about ambiguities as possible, refer to [here](#input-analysis) for the design philosophy.
+Significant effort was put into making the analysis as transparent as possible about ambiguities, refer to [here](#input-analysis) for the design philosophy.

 ![An example image of named input.](referenceImg/input_naming.jpg)